ivankirilovkirilov/PythonFinalExam/README.md

 ## Technologies
 Project is created with:
-* Lorem version: 12.3
-* Ipsum version: 2.33
+* Django version: 3.0
-* Ament library version: 999
+* PostgreSQL version: 13.1